Is Your Pastor an Elmer Gantry? Are You Sure? How Can You Know?

 - The pastor is called by God to preach and teach the Bible to the church membership.
 I am well aware that a minority of churches have multiple pastors or elders, but the majority of churches are pastored by one person.

-When we add these things together we end up with a church that believes everything written in the bible.
-They believe they are to live by teachings of the bible.
+As I mentioned in the previous posts in this series, when we add these things together we end up with a church that believes everything written in the Bible.
+Its members believe they are to live by teachings of the Bible.
 They believe the most important thing in the world is to be obedient to God.

 How do pastors gain such power over people?